mjstahl/use-state-machine/README.md

 `value` returns the value (object or primitive) of the current state if one exists and returns `undefined` if not.

-`<StateMachine>.transition(action: String[, updateWith: Any]) -> undefined`

-The `transition` function transitions from the current state of the state machine to a new state.
-If called with a second argument, the `value` of the new state will be updated with the `updateWith` value.
+`<StateMachine>.transition -> Object`

+`transition` is an object with a collection of functions allowing the developer to avoid transitioning using the string names.
+In the example above, when in the `liquid` state, two passive and two active functions exist on `transition`.
+The passive functions are `transition.toSolid`, `transition.toGas`.
+The two active functions are `transition.freeze` and `transition.boil`.
+All state specific functions on `transition` accept a single `value` argument.

-If the `updateWith` value is an Object, the state's value and `updateWith` value will be merged.
-If the `updateWith` value is not an Object, value will be replaced with the `updateWith` value.
-If the state's value is a primitive and `updateWith` is an object, the state's value will be set to `updateWith` which will include a property named `value` set to the state's previous primitive value.
+If the value argument is an Object, the state's `value` and value argument will be merged.
+If the the state's `value` is not an Object, the state's `value` will be replaced with the value argument.
+If the state's `value` is a primitive and the value argument is an object, the state's `value` will be set to the value argument including a property named `value` set to the state's previous primitive value.

+`<StateMachine>.onTransition(callback: Function) -> unsubscribe: Function`

+When a `StateMachine` object transitions from one state to another all callbacks passed to the `onTransition` function are evaluated with the `StateMachine` object passed as the only argument to the callback. `onTransition` returns a function that unsubscribes the callback when executed.

 ## Maintainers